CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 {% endhighlight %}

-Some of this functions may appear so similar in this when applying to our example.
+Some of these functions may appear so similar in this when applying to our example.
 However, each one satisfies one different need for more complex settings.

 ## Polishing our App